 After enjoying Harry’s exploits for years, I finally planned to visit the Wizarding World of Harry Potter.
-Ironically, when I finally had the opportunity to explore the Wizarding World, I was joined by the same family members that filled my Harry Potter memories.
+When I finally had the opportunity to explore the magical world, I was joined by the same family members that filled my Potter memories.

-I visited during the winter which is a a perfect time of year for Florida, since the crowds are small and the weather is cool.
+I visited during the winter which is a for Florida, since the crowds are small, and the weather is cool.

-My family and I arrived at Universal early, then zoomed past most of the other attractions, and went straight for the Harry Potter goods.
+My family and I arrived at Universal early, we zoomed most of the attractions, and went straight for the Potter goods.